Questions about the course

 These resources will help:

-- The AP U.S. Government and Politics Course Description (.pdf/1.2MB) defines the course.
+- The AP U.S. Government and Politics Course and Exam Description (CED) (.pdf/2.0MB) defines the redesigned course and exam.
 If you only download one thing this year, make it this.

 - The AP U.S. Government and Politics Teacher Community gives you the opportunity to learn from colleagues and create a library of resources.